bwsw/cloudstack-ui/config-guide.md

 ```

 ### API Doc Link
-URL address to the API documentation.
-This address is displayed in the settings section.
+A URL address to the API documentation.
+This address is displayed in the "Settings" section.
 The default value is a link to the Apache Cloudstack API.

 For example,